AbdulRasheed6/India_Flight_Price/README.md

 ```

 ## Deployement on Heroku
 Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+You can deploy  the web app using github  or download the heroku
+ctl to manually deploy this project.

 [![](https://i.imgur.com/dKmlpqX.png)](https://heroku.com)